mathieu-clement/chzip/README.md

 Switzerland ZIP codes (chzip)
 =============================

-This open-source (BSD-licensed) project provides an easy-to-use Python 3 interface to access the ZIP codes data from Swiss Post (MAT[CH]).
+This open-source project provides an easy-to-use Python 3 interface to access the ZIP codes data from Swiss Post (MAT[CH]).

 Feel free to contribute and give your feedback.